MahmodMahdi/Educational-System/README.md

 - Using Ajax Calling

--Using Monster asp.net to Publishing the project ==> <a href= "https://educationalsystem.runasp.net/Account/Login?ReturnUrl=%2FDepartment%2FIndex">'Click Here For Demo'</a>
+- Using monsterasp.net for Publishing the project ==> <a href= "https://educationalsystem.runasp.net/Account/Login?ReturnUrl=%2FDepartment%2FIndex">'Click Here For Demo'</a>